rust-lang/rust-by-example/src/hello/print.md

 * `eprint!`: same as `format!` but the text is printed to the standard error (io::stderr).
 * `eprintln!`: same as `eprint!`but a newline is appended.

 All parse text in the same fashion.
-A plus is that the formatting correctness will be checked at compile time.
+As a plus, Rust checks formatting correctness at compile time.

 ```rust,editable,ignore,mdbook-runnable
 fn main() {